Sick Note for Bereavement

 • ✔ Unique QR code for employer verification

 Important: MedicalCert issues private medical certificates, not NHS Med3 Fit Notes.
-For employer absence management and SSP purposes, our certificates are fully valid.
-If you are claiming Employment and Support Allowance (ESA) or other government benefits, a Med3 Fit Note from your NHS GP is required for those claims specifically.
+Employers widely accept them for absence management, though acceptance is set by your employer's own absence policy.
+If you are claiming Employment and Support Allowance (ESA) or other government benefits, a Med3 Fit Note from your NHS GP is required for those claims.

 How to Get a Bereavement Sick Note Online